sourcegraph/handbook/content/product-engineering/engineering/cloud/growth-and-integrations/index.md

 </section>

 ## Growth vision

-Sourcegraph is optimized to help users discover how powerful the tool is, as quickly as possible.
-This optimization leads to introductions to new users and customers.
-It also increases usage at customer accounts and with individual developers.
-By addressing these issues we will:
+_Sourcegraph is optimized to help users discover how powerful the tool is, as quickly as possible._

-- Generate product qualified leads for the business
+This vision is necessarily broad because the growth-oriented goal for the team is the generation of Product Qualified Leads.
+These PQLs will generally be generated from users who find value in the product and integrate Sourcegraph into their daily routines.
+As such, this team will also impact the following objectives:

+- Improve the retention of all users
+- Increase the frequency of users from monthly active to daily active
 - Expand usage in existing accounts
-- Increase the frequency of all users from MAU to DAU
-- Imrprove retention of all users

 ## Integrations vision